-Reports: Seahawks top draft pick Devon Witherspoon agrees to deal, will end holdout
+Seahawks top draft pick Devon Witherspoon ends holdout, signs rookie contract deal

 Those details were not in dispute as all rookie contracts are slotted by draft position via the league’s collective bargaining agreement.
 But Witherspoon and the Seahawks had been at odds over how much of that signing bonus he would get up front — Witherspoon was said to want it all while the Seahawks wanted to pay much of it now, as much as 75%, and the rest by April, sticking to their long-standing policy of not paying out all of large signing bonuses at once.

-None of the initial reports indicated how the paying out of the bonus worked out with Witherspoon’s contract.
+None of the initial reports indicated how the paying out of the bonus worked out with Witherspoon’s contract, but one source indicated that it was not thought the Seahawks had budged on their policy.

-But the deal is said to now be done, and Witherspoon could report and practice with the Seahawks as early as Friday’s practice, set for 1:30 p.m.
+Either way, the deal is said to now be done, and Witherspoon could report and practice with the Seahawks as early as Friday’s practice, set for 1:30 p.m.

 Seattle coach Pete Carroll said on Wednesday he did not expect the holdout by Witherspoon — who was the only one of the 259 players taken in the draft last April — to last long.